Guide to the balance transfer process

-Find out how to move your existing credit card debt onto a new 0% interest credit card with this comprehensive balance transfer guide.
+How to move your existing credit card debt to a new card with a 0% balance transfer.

-If your credit card debt seems to be constantly accruing interest, a balance transfer might just be the solution to your financial woes.
-Regain control of your mounting debt with a 0% balance transfer credit card and repay your debt faster without the burden of interest for a promotional period.
-Use this guide to find out how balance transfers work, the steps you need to take to request one and some tips to paying off your debt before the introductory offer ends.
+If your credit card debt is collecting interest, a balance transfer might be the solution.
+You can get your credit card debt under control with a card that charges no interest for a promotional period.
+You can use this guide to discover the steps you need to take to request a balance transfer and some tips to paying off your debt before the introductory offer ends.

 If you’re thinking of consolidating your debt by conducting a balance transfer, follow these four steps to understand how to compare your options, apply and pay down your debt with a 0% offer.